How to Decorate Art Deco

 What is Art Deco?

-Art Deco, sometimes known as just ‘Deco’, is kind of a catch-all term for design produced between the two World Wars.
-It had its peak in the 1920s and 1930s, disappeared for a bit, then reappeared in the 70s and 80s, and now has recently made another resurgence.
+Art Deco, sometimes known as just ‘Deco’, is a catch-all term for design produced between the two World Wars.
+It had its peak in the 1920s and 1930s, disappeared for a bit, then reappeared in the 70s and 80s.
+And now has recently made another resurgence.

-The design movement originated in France just over a century ago, before World War I. It was a wildly popular style and influenced everything from interiors to graphic design, to architecture, cars, boats and household appliances.
+The design movement originated in France just over a century ago, before World War I. It was a wildly popular style!
+It influenced everything from interiors to graphic design, to architecture, cars, boats and household appliances.
 The extravagances of Art Deco continued until World War 2 broke out.

-The name “Art Deco” comes the French words Arts Decoratifs and was coined after the Paris 1925 Exposition Internationale des Arts Decoratifs Industriels et Modernes.
+The name “Art Deco” comes the French words Arts Decoratifs.
+It was coined after the Paris 1925 Exposition Internationale des Arts Decoratifs Industriels et Modernes.
 Despite its European origins, the style also really exploded in America.
-If you’re planning a trip to the US, check out this article to discover the top 10 most Art Deco-packed American cities!
+Planning a trip to the US?
+Check out this article to discover the top 10 most Art Deco-packed American cities!

-With the outbreak of yet another war, Art Deco became more of a sad reminder of a promised glittering future that never arrived and was therefore deemed inappropriate (borderline obscene).
+With the outbreak of yet another war, Art Deco became a sad reminder of a promised glittering future that never arrived.
+It was therefore deemed inappropriate and borderline obscene.

-Starting in the 1940s, the world started transitioning into modernism, or what in interior design terms we would now recognize as Midcentury modern.
+In the 1940s, the world started transitioning into modernism, or what we now recognize as Midcentury modern.

 Art Deco Influences

 Art Deco style was influenced by many elements such as cubism, constructivism, Italian futurism, fauvism and even the Russian ballet.
-It’s also definitely worth mentioning that the discoveries that were being made in archaeology at the time – in particular the tomb of Tutankhamun and the artifacts discovered within it in 1922 – heavily inspired a lot of elements that today we recognize as Art Deco.
+Archaeological findings from that era heavily influenced elements we now know as Art Deco.
+In particular the tomb of Tutankhamun discovered in 1922, and the artifacts discovered within it.

 Obelisks, pyramids, ziggurat and inverted ziggurat motifs, geometric patterns and decorations, stylization and angularity, are a few examples.